isaacksdata/csort/docs/source/configurations.rst

 :property: Defaults to 7
 :getter: Defaults to 8
 :setter: Defaults to 9
+:deleter: Defaults to 10
-:decorated method: Defaults to 10
+:decorated method: Defaults to 11
-:instance method: Defaults to 11
+:instance method: Defaults to 12
-:private method: Defaults to 12
+:private method: Defaults to 13
-:inner class: Defaults to 13
+:inner class: Defaults to 14

 Configuration Files
 -------------------